flutter/website/src/docs/development/packages-and-plugins/using-packages.md

      css_colors: ^1.0.0
    ```

-1. Run `flutter packages get` in the terminal, or click 'Packages get' in
+1. Run `flutter pub get` in the terminal, or click 'Packages get' in
    IntelliJ

 1. Open `lib/main.dart` and replace its full contents with: